soumyaveer/soumyaveer.github.io/_technology_blog/symbols-vs-strings-in-ruby.markdown

           => 723868  # var1 and var2 are pointing to the same object
         ```

     **Strings** are _not unique_ .
 Same strings may represent different object.
-Creating two strings with same value may result is creation of a new instance of class `String` for each.
+Creating two strings may result is creation of a new instance of class `String` for each.

         ```
           irb(main):045:0> var3 = "a"